Daphiy/SetShift/README.md

 # Anonymised data

-As this task includes a questionnaire about depression, we save the data in a completely anonymised manner.
+As this task includes a questionnaire about depression, the data is saved in a completely anonymised manner.
 When a participant enters the game, they are generated a random number between 0 and 100000 - this is their id.
 Every action the participant makes in the game is saved in a separate row on google sheets, in the following format: id, phase, trial, response, time